JuliaGaussianProcesses/BayesianLinearRegressors.jl/README.md

 ## Intended Use and Functionality

 The interface sits at roughly the same level as that of [Distributions.jl](https://github.com/JuliaStats/Distributions.jl/).
-This means that while you won't find a scikit-learn-style `fit` function, you will find all of the primitives that you need to construct such a function to suite your particular problem.
+This means that while you won't find a scikit-learn-style `fit` function, you will find all of the primitives that you need to construct such a function to suit your particular problem.
 In particular, one can:

 - Construct a `BayesianLinearRegressor` (BLR) object by providing a mean-vector and precision matrix for the weights of said regressor.
 This object represents a distribution over (linear) functions.
 - "Index into" said distribution over functions to construct an `IndexedBLR` object, which represents a finite-dimensional marginal of a `BayesianLinearRegressor`.